WMXZ-EU/MTP_t4/README.md

 # MTP_t4

-MTP Responder for Teensy 4.x and T3.x
+MTP Responder for Teensy 3.x and 4.x

-Uses SD and SdFat-beta as distributed via Teenyduino
+Uses SD interface and Bill Greiman's SdFat-beta as distributed via Teenyduino supporting exFAT and SDIO

 code is based on https://github.com/yoonghm/MTP with modification by WMXZ